reaper47/recipya/docs/website/docs/installation/system-requirements.md

 Within Recipya, the email module is used for the following events:
 - Send a confirmation email to a user who registered.
-- Notifying the administrator when some errors occur.
+- Notify the administrator when some errors occur.
 - Inform the administrator when a user requests a URL to import from an unsupported website.

 If none of these reasons persuade you to use this service, then leave the `email.from` and `email.sendGridAPIKey` fields